 Tafshena khan President

 Meet Tafshena Khan, your President!
-Tafshena is a junior in the School of Nursing.
+Tafshena is a senior in the School of Nursing.
 She calls York, PA and Detroit, MI home.
 She wishes to discover and provide ways to connect the dots in our lives-- our education and career path, family and friends, mental and physical health, hobbies and passions-- with the line connecting all of them being Islam.
 She also wishes for every Muslim on campus to have a sense of belonging here, to share in our journeys of listening and reading and questioning and speaking and becoming, to let our Muslim voices fill the spaces we occupy.
 Outside of MSA, she's involved in MIST (Muslim Interscholastic Tournament).
 Tafshena is passionate about art, social justice, and healthcare, and the intersections between them.
 You can find her drinking bubble tea or talking about drinking bubble tea, and she loves going to new coffeeshops but never for drinking coffee.
 Also, puns are a pundamental part of her life.
+Feel free to contact her at any time about anything, at firstname.lastname@example.org.

 Nancy Ibrahim Vice President